inrupt/solid-client-js/README.md

 Inrupt glossaries, Inrupt product vocabularies, etc.):
 [@inrupt/vocab-inrupt-common](https://www.npmjs.com/package/@inrupt/vocab-inrupt-common)

-**Note:** All the above npm modules are currently generated and published to npm automatically by a closed-source Inrupt tool.
-We plan to open-source that tool in the future, but currently we have no planned release date.

 # Supported environment

 Our JavaScript Client Libraries use relatively modern JavaScript, aligned with